A lot of the time we confuse intuition and emotion and it causes us to make stupid choices.

 Instinct is an amazing thing, but you have to learn to recognize it and know the difference between that and just seeing what you want to see.
 That’s the hard part.

-Be Aware of Your Feelings
+Be Aware of Your Linger Feelings About Your Ex

 Going into a situation after a breakup, you will find yourself wanting to do something drastic and spontaneous often.
 You have to learn whether you are following a natural instinct or just letting some wishful thinking.
 In order to know that you have to know how you feel about the situation.